 The Spanish department is part of the Modern Languages department, situated in the Library block.
-Despite only having been taught at Gresham’s for 11 years, Spanish is a thriving subject with a large number of pupils taking the subject at GCSE, A level and for the IB Diploma Programme.
+Spanish is a thriving subject with a large number of pupils taking the subject at GCSE, A level and for the IB Diploma Programme.

 In an ever-shrinking world, many employers highly value the ability to speak a foreign language and our aim is for our students to express themselves fluently and confidently and to understand spoken and written Spanish competently, as well as introducing them to the society and culture of the Hispanic world.

 In Year 9 there are beginners sets and non-beginners sets for those who have done the language prior to joining the Senior School.
 The groups then merge in Year 10 as the GCSE course is started.
 We follow the AQA GCSE which provides an excellent grounding for A level and IB study, as pupils take final exams in all four essential skills: listening, speaking, reading and writing.

 The course is assessed at the end of the two year linear course and is separated into the following components: